Sau1707/ToolsList/README.md

 ## Cross-platform Application builder:
 Build a Webapp and convert it to desktop App: \
 [Electron](https://www.electronjs.org/): Uses by a lot of importat organizations, stable for production but heavy (wrapped in a chomium, eat a lot of ram) \
 [Tauri](https://tauri.app/): Quite new, build in rust, super small bundle size.
-Have planning for mobile support in the roadmap
+Have planning for mobile support in the roadmap \
+[Capacitor](https://capacitorjs.com/): Build apps for mobile

 ## Documentations:
 [Doks](https://getdoks.org/): Build with [HUGO](https://gohugo.io/) it's a modern documentation preset.
 Build to be as fastest as possible